 Co-Founder & Partner

-Rotherham is the author or co-author of more than 450 published articles, book chapters, papers, and op-eds about education policy and politics and is the author or editor of four books on educational policy.
-He serves on the boards of directors for the UVA School of Education and Human Development, The 74, and on the international board of directors for Classroom Champions, a Canada-based nonprofit that pairs Olympic and Paralympic athletes with high-poverty classrooms as mentors.
-Rotherham advises a variety of organizations including Upbeat, a data analytics company focused on teacher retention, Ellevation, a company that supports English Language Learners, and The National Young Farmers Coalition.
-He is a fellow and moderator in the Aspen Global Leadership Network.
+Rotherham is the author or co-author of more than 450 published articles, book chapters, papers, and op-eds about education policy and politics, and is the author or editor of four books on education policy.
+He serves on the board of directors for The 74, a national education media organization, and on the international board of directors for Classroom Champions, a Canada-based nonprofit that pairs Olympic and Paralympic athletes with high-poverty classrooms as mentors.
+Rotherham advises a variety of companies and organizations, including Whiteboard Advisors; Upbeat, a data analytics company focused on teacher engagement and retention; ClearForce, a security and threat prevention company; and several nonprofit organizations.

-Outside of his professional work, Rotherham raises tens of thousands of dollars each year to support the Dana-Farber Cancer Institute, and he and his wife host a concert series featuring regional and national musical acts in a former one-room schoolhouse.
-He and his wife, a public school teacher, make their home in Virginia with their two daughters.
+Outside of his professional work, Rotherham raises tens of thousands of dollars each year to support the Dana-Farber Cancer Institute, is an EMT, and he and his wife, a public high school English teacher, host a concert series featuring regional and national musical acts in a former one-room schoolhouse.
+A father of two daughters, he lives in Virginia.